The Last Days: The Ascension of Christ (In Like Manner)

 • Exo 34:29 KJV And it came to pass, when Moses came down from mount Sinai with the two tables of testimony in Moses' hand, when he came down from the mount, that Moses knew not that the skin of his face shone while he talked with him.

-Moses not only ascended into the midst of the cloud, but while there he received the Old Covenant, likewise when Christ ascended to His Father He received the New Covenant.
+Moses not only ascended the mount, but while there he received the Old Covenant, likewise when Christ ascended to the Father, He received the New Covenant.

 • Exo 34:30 KJV And when Aaron and all the children of Israel saw Moses, behold, the skin of his face shone; and they were afraid to come nigh him.